-- Often arises because of concerns about the potential for harm (economic, physical or cultural) to the environment or people - Several "definitions", in summary: - Resolution of activities that could delay or prevent a project, by agencies inside or outside a formal legal and regulatory process. - For Classification: - Not recommended as a classification term because it is uncertain as to what it could include. - Use specific criteria (e.g., regulatory approval, etc.)
+- Several "definitions", in summary: - Resolution of activities that could delay or prevent a project, by agencies inside or outside a formal legal and regulatory process. - For Classification: - Not recommended as a classification term because it is uncertain as to what it could include. - Use specific criteria (e.g., regulatory approval, etc.)

-FORMAL AND NON-FORMAL CONDITIONS
+FORMAL AND NON-FORMAL CONDITIONS (Contingencies)